schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 We'll look at each one of these in a bit more detail.

 ### Joining a Game
-We have a system that allows players to log into a game.
-A typical game had a limit of 6 players, so after the 6th player joins, subsequent attempts to join the game are rejected.
+Imagine mobile-games platform used for training workshops.
+Students log into a game.
+One game had a limit of 6 players, so after the 6th player joins, subsequent attempts to join the game are rejected.
 Each player is assigned a role, numbered 1 - 6.

 The back-end system uses DynamoDb, which gives eventually consistent results.

 For a number of months we've had an occasional kerfuffle where it seems we were losing players.
-It turned out to be an issue with when we decided to assign player roles.
-Just joining a game did not cause data integrity issues.
+It turned out to be an issue with when we decided to assign player roles, as well as even having players immediately join a game.
-However, in the original implementation, we combined joining a game, with assigning roles to players.
+In the original implementation, we combined logging in, with joining a game, and assigning roles to players.

-Occasionally, two players would log in close enough to each other such that they'd both be assigned the same role.

-While it would have been possible rewrite how we interacted with DynamoDB, we had a desire to change how players joined a particular game anyway, so we changed the when we assigned players roles.
+Assigning players games and roles, along with eventual consistency in DynamoDB, lead to users getting the same roles, or the game overfilling.

+While it was possible to rewrite how we interacted with DynamoDB, there was another desired change that predated discovering this defect.
+That change would make the original problem go away by separating logging in with joining a game, and subsequent role assignment.

 The original issue was assigning roles to multiple users joining a game from multiple mobile clients, that is, in parallel.
 To fix this, we first we expanded the domain.
-Rather than players joining a game directly, Players instead join a waiting room.
+Rather than players joining a game at login time, Players join a waiting room.
 Later, the administrator creates games and then issues a request to assign all waiting players to games.

+This took something that was not safe without transaction isolation, both joining a game, and role assignment, from being executed potentially in parallel, to being executed later from a single thread / issued by a single user.
+The original implementation was not an essential part of how we wanted the game to work, it was one of the first ideas on how to handle multiple games going on at the same time.

+One of the side effects of that approach was that the administrator would create games ahead of time, and then tell specific people to log into specific games.
+Users would enter their name, a game name, and a game password.
+It was common for communication issues, causing people to join the wrong game.

+After the change, all Players join a waiting room, the name of which is the administrators email address, provided in a pull-down list.
+So rather than game name, user name, password, players selected a waiting room name, and provided their name.

-This separated the multi-thread-safe part of the work, joining a game, from the not multi-thread-save part of the work, assigning user roles.
-Players instead joined a waiting room, which was thread/parallel-safe.
+This separated the multi-thread-safe part of the work, getting into the system, from the not multi-thread-save part of the work, joining a specific game, and assigning user roles.

-The administrator created empty games, then assigned players to games.
-Since there is only one administrator, this took the not multi-thread-save part of the code, and ran it in one thread.

-In this case, the desire to introduce a waiting room pre-dated the discovery of the defect.
-However, discovery of the bug, raised the priority of moving to a waiting room.

 ### Working on a shared Design
 Next up, a system allowing the shared-creation of a design for installation/updating of a commercial security system.